proximcreation/mongodb-replaceall/README.md

 mongodump --db <the db to modify>
 ```

-Edit the index.js and check all the "TODO"
+Edit the index.js and check all the "TODO".

 First launch to have an overview of your keyword in context
 ```
 npm start